SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 ```
 Here's a very helpful link on how to ensure writes to SQL, deduplicate events: [Stack Overflow <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](https://stackoverflow.com/questions/14383503/on-duplicate-key-update-same-as-insert)<br>

+### Task 3: Hook up the Kafka Consumer to use the SQL writer
+Now hook up the `GreetingSqlService.java` to our `GreetingEventConsumer.java` from **Module 2**.<br>
+Everytime an event is read from Kafka, we will call the `GreetingSqlService.insert()` method to persist that event into the SQL DB.

+You will need to inject the `GreetingSqlService` component into the `GreetingEventConsumer` constructor.

 ### Testing
 - [ ] Open `GreetingSqlServiceTest.java` ─ already implemented
 - [ ] Remove `@Disabled` in `GreetingSqlServiceTest.java` for the test method: `insertTest()`